cherfia/chromiumly/README.md

   metadata?: Metadata; // Metadata to be written. cookies?: Cookie[]; // Cookies to be written. downloadFrom?: DownloadFrom; //Download a file from a URL.
-It must return a Content-Disposition header with a filename parameter.
+It must return a Content-Disposition header with a filename parameter. split?: SplitOptions; // Split the PDF file into multiple files.
 };
 ```